cschneid/sinatra-book/book/Getting_to_know_Sinatra.markdown

 ## Filters

-Sinatra offers a way for you too hook into the request chain of your application via [Filters][filters].
+Sinatra offers a way for you to hook into the request chain of your application via [Filters][filters].

 Filters define two methods available, `before` and `after` which both accept a